Click the library you're interested in finding out more about.

 No – upon reopening, venues will be operating at reduced capacity and we’ll be unable to offer the full timetable of services and events which were available pre-lockdown.

-Bookbug sessions will not be able to take place.
-However, we have weekly Bookbug sessions online every Wednesday at 10am for you to join in at home.
+Bookbug sessions are not yet recovered at the Mitchell although some libraries do have sessions and we have weekly Bookbug sessions online every Wednesday at 10am for you to join in at home.
 Further details are available here.

 There is now face to face Macmillan @ Glasgow Libraries provision at The Mitchell on Tuesdays 11am-1pm.
 The following libraries also offer Macmillan appointments and drop ins.